ministryofjustice/laa_govuk_notify_orchestrator/README.md

 ```

 This will setup the service to use RabbitMQ when running via Docker.
-o use SQS as the message queue please see `docs/SQS.md`.
+To use SQS as the message queue please see `docs/SQS.md`.

 #### 6) Launch the service locally without a message queue